The initial data of effective field theories of relativistic viscous fluids and gravity: Acknowledgments

 \section{Acknowledgments}

 LG is supported by a MERAC Foundation prize grant, an Isaac Newton Trust Grant, and funding from the Cambridge Centre for Theoretical Cosmology.
 HSR is supported by STFC grant no. ST/X000664/1.
 ADK is supported by the STFC Consolidated Grant ST/X000931/1.
-ADK would like to thank Katy Clough, Pau Figueras and Shunhui Yao for helpful discussions.
+ADK is grateful to Katy Clough, Pau Figueras and Shunhui Yao for helpful discussions.